ethereum/consensus-specs/specs/_features/eip7594/peer-sampling.md

 ## Peer scoring

 Due to the deterministic custody functions, a node knows exactly what a peer should be able to respond to.
-In the event that a peer does not respond to samples of their custodied rows/columns, a node may downscore or disconnect from a peer.
+In the event that a peer does not respond to samples of their custodies rows/columns, a node may downscore or disconnect from a peer.

 ## DAS providers